chen-siyuan/leetcode-java/README.md

 # leetcode-java

-This repo is for my programs for some of the leetcode problems.
+This repo is for my code for some of the leetcode problems.